 IMPORTANT NOTES:

-doForms only recognizes the Excel 97-2003 Template format,.
-Because of this certain features found in newer versions of Excel will not be supported in the template,.
-These include (i) shape drawings, (ii) smart-art, (iii) certain chart types, and (iv) others.
+doForms only recognizes Excel 97-2003 and Excel 2010 Template formats (xlt, xltx, xltm).

+Certain features of Excel will not be supported in the template.
+These include shape drawings, smart-art, certain chart types, and others.
-If your form includes repeatable sections, the format of the corresponding Data_Name tags is as follows: {Data_Name(i)} where “i” is the repeat number.
-So in the Excel Template example above the captions and images are specified as {Caption(i)} and {Image(i)} respectively.
-This is also the Data_Name format used to reference data in grid tables.

 Text and number values can be placed into “merged” cells, but photos and signatures cannot be placed into merged cells.

-In most cases, you may place multiple Data_Name tags in a single cell
+In most cases, you may place multiple data_name tags in a single cell

+If you specify the data_name for a GPS location, both the latitude and longitude values will be written into the same cell but separated by a comma.

 Images will be automatically scaled to the cell size in the Excel Report Template.
 Be careful with aspect rations.

 For audio and video files, doForms will insert the http:// address of the corresponding media files.

-When you upload a report template, this templates becomes available for use with any form in your account provided that the two have exactly matching data names.

 Emailing Reports from the Mobile App (Paid Account Only)